Indigofera: Description

-Species of Indigofera are mostly shrubs, though some are small trees or herbaceous perennials or annuals.
-Most have pinnate leaves.
-Racemes of flowers grow in the leaf axils, in hues of red, but there are a few white- and yellow-flowered species.
-The fruit is a legume pod of varying size and shape.

 Indigofera is a varied genus that has shown unique characteristics making it an interesting candidate as a potential perennial crop.
 Specifically, there is diverse variation among species with a number of unique characteristics.
 Some examples of this diversity include differences in pericarp thickness, fruit type, and flowering morphology.
 The unique characteristics it has displayed include potential for mixed smallholder systems with at least one other species and a resilience that allows for constant nitrogen uptake despite varying conditions.

+Tree

+Species of Indigofera are mostly shrubs, though some are small trees or herbaceous perennials or annuals.
+The branches are covered with silky hairs.
+Most of them have pinnate leaves made of three foliolates with short petioles.

-One example of its unique flowering morphology is an open carpel not often seen elsewhere.
-In addition, it appears that the organ primordial is often formed at deeper layers than other eudicots.
+Small flowers grow in the leaf axils from long peduncles or spikes, their petals come in hues of red or purple, but there are a few greenish-white and yellow-flowered species.
+Indigofera flowers have open carpels, their organ primordial is often formed at deeper layers than other eudicots.
 This variety could have significant implications on its role in an actual perennial polyculture.
 For example, different flowering morphologies could be artificially selected for in varying directions in order to better fit in different environmental conditions and with different populations of other plants.

+Fruit

+The fruit is a long, cylindrical legume pod of varying size and shape.

 The types of fruit produced by different species of Indigofera can also be divided into broad categories that again show great variation.
 The three basic types of fruit categories can be separated by their curvature including straight, slightly curved, and falcate (sickle-shaped).
-In addition, several of the species including Indigofera microcarpa, Indigofera suffruticosa, and Indigofera enneaphylla have shown delayed dehiscence (maturing) of fruits This variation could again allow for artificial selection of the most abundant and nutritious fruit types and shapes.
+In addition, several of the species, including Indigofera suffruticosa and Indigofera microcarpa, have shown delayed dehiscence (maturing) of fruits.
+This variation could again allow for artificial selection of the most abundant and nutritious fruit types and shapes.

 Another way to categorize Indigofera is by its pericarp thickness.
 The pericarp (the tissue from the ovary that surrounds the seeds) can be categorized as type I, type II, and type III with type I having the thinnest pericarp and fewest layers of schlerenchymatous (stiff) tissue and type III having the thickest pericarp and most schlerenchymatous layers.
 Despite the previous examples of delayed dehiscence, most fruits of this genus show normal explosive dehiscence to disperse seeds.
 Similar to fruit shape, the variation in fruit sizes allows for the thickest and most bountiful fruits to be selected.